Chinese Etiquette School based on British Manners

 According to Simon Parry in a Daily Mail article, Chinese officials are driven to despair by the manners of some Chinese people, which are considered as bad manners in many other cultures.

 In Shanghai, a ‘Seven Nos’ campaign was even launched that prohibited spitting, littering, vandalism, damaging greenery, jaywalking, smoking in public places, and swearing.
 However, the campaign failed miserably.

 This isn’t the first time a campaign that encourages good behaviour has had little effect.
-When Beijing hosted the Olympic Games in 2008, 1,500 supervisors were appointed to stop bad behaviour.
+When Beijing hosted the Olympic Games, 1,500 supervisors were appointed to stop bad behaviour.
 This didn’t really work: a ‘civic index’ that was created by a Beijing University showed that international norms were far from being met.

 All these bad manners are about to change!
 Beijing will soon witness the opening of a school of etiquette founded by Sara Jane Ho, a business woman from Hong Kong that grew up in London.
 She will give classes based on British etiquette.
 These classes do come with a price: paying £2,000 to £20,000, Ho’s clientele can improve their manners in the five-star Park Hyatt Hotel in Beijing.

 The high prices do not seem to scare off clients: on the contrary, dozens of society ladies have already signed up to learn how to use a fork and knife correctly, peel an orange and eat soup without slurping.
 Ho is also hired by large companies to teach employees how to behave themselves in business meetings with European and American clients.